jlannoy/weblithq/README.md

 # Weblith.io
 > Quarkus-powered Java Web Application Framework

-** Current version ** : 0.1.0.
+**Current version** : 0.1.0.
 A preview release made for the Quarkus Hackathon. *You can use it as a showcase of what Weblith could be, but at this time is still too experimental to start a production target project.*

+**Quarkus Hackathon category winner !!** Follow us on [twitter](https://twitter.com/weblith_io) for more updates about this projet.

 ## Table of content